What is palm oil?

 Palm oil can be produced more sustainably, and things can change.
 The Roundtable of Sustainable Palm Oil or RSPO was formed in 2004 in response to increasing concerns about the impacts palm oil was having on the environment and on society.
 The RSPO represents the largest, independent, third-party standard for the more sustainable production of palm oil.
 Certified palm oil protects the environment and the local communities who depend on it for their livelihoods, so that palm oil can continue to play a key role in food security.
 In November 2018 the RSPO standard was strengthened and it now represents an essential tool that can help companies achieve their commitments to palm oil that is free of deforestation, expansion on peat, exploitation and the use of fire.

-The only real way to end deforestation is by limiting our ecological footprint, for example by consuming less, not buying unnecessary products and paying attention to the environmental costs of products (including the amount of land needed to make a product).
+The only real way to end deforestation is by limiting our ecological footprint, for example by consuming less, buying environmentally friendly products and avoiding buying unnecessary items.
+It is also important to pay attention to the environmental costs of products (including the amount of land needed to make a product).